nixworks/public/news/2011/02/21/README.md

 ##### Mount Bulusan
 ### [Mount Bulusan on the island of Luzon in the Philippines erupts. ](/news/2011/02/21/mount-bulusan-on-the-island-of-luzon-in-the-philippines-erupts.md)
-_Context: Mount Bulusan, Luzon, Philippines_
+_Context: Philippines, Luzon, Mount Bulusan_

 ##### Mali
 ### [At least thirty people are killed in a stampede at a Mali stadium following a sermon by a leading Muslim imam. ](/news/2011/02/21/at-least-thirty-people-are-killed-in-a-stampede-at-a-mali-stadium-following-a-sermon-by-a-leading-muslim-imam.md)
-_Context: Mali, Muslim, imam_
+_Context: imam, Muslim, Mali_

 ##### Tunisia
 ### [Tunisia asks Saudi Arabia to extradite former President Zine El Abidine Ben Ali who was ousted in January. ](/news/2011/02/21/tunisia-asks-saudi-arabia-to-extradite-former-president-zine-el-abidine-ben-ali-who-was-ousted-in-january.md)
-_Context: Tunisia, Zine El Abidine Ben Ali, Saudi Arabia_
+_Context: Saudi Arabia, Zine El Abidine Ben Ali, Tunisia_

 ##### DR Congo
 ### [A court in the Democratic Republic of the Congo sentences an army colonel to 20 years imprisonment for crimes against humanity. ](/news/2011/02/21/a-court-in-the-democratic-republic-of-the-congo-sentences-an-army-colonel-to-20-years-imprisonment-for-crimes-against-humanity.md)
-_Context: crimes against humanity, DR Congo_
+_Context: DR Congo, crimes against humanity_

 ##### Bombay High Court
 ### [The Bombay High Court in India upholds the death sentence for convicted Pakistani terrorist Ajmal Kasab for his involvement in the 2008 Mumbai attacks. ](/news/2011/02/21/the-bombay-high-court-in-india-upholds-the-death-sentence-for-convicted-pakistani-terrorist-ajmal-kasab-for-his-involvement-in-the-2008-mumb.md)
-_Context: Bombay High Court, Pakistan, Ajmal Kasab, 2008 Mumbai attacks_
+_Context: Pakistan, Bombay High Court, Ajmal Kasab, 2008 Mumbai attacks_

 #####
 ### [China's top security official urges ways to "detect conflicts and problems early on" and improve "social management", after small protests took place inspired by events in the Middle East and North Africa. ](/news/2011/02/21/china-s-top-security-official-urges-ways-to-detect-conflicts-and-problems-early-on-and-improve-social-management-after-small-protests-t.md)